RiteshKTiwary/LL1-Parsing-Table/README.md

 This project consists of series of programs in 12 steps.
 Which is taking a context free grammar in grammar1.txt and generates ll(1) parse table.

+These 12 steps program are mixed of c and flex programming languages.

 following assumptions has been made:

 1. Each symbols are space separated.